ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

    DShot output is currently only supported on the "FMU" outputs of your flight controller.
-If you have a board with an IO microcontroller, with separate "main" and "auxillary" outputs, such as a Pixhawk1 or Pixhawk2 board then you can only use DShot on the "auxillary" outputs.
+If you have a board with an IO microcontroller, with separate "main" and "auxillary" outputs, such as a Pixhawk1 or Pixhawk2/Cube, then you can only use DShot on the "auxillary" outputs.
 You will need to use the SERVOn_FUNCTION parameters to remap your motors to the auxillary outputs.

 ESC Telemetry
 =============

-You can also enable ESC telemetry feedback, allowing you to log the following variables from each ESC in flight:
+If using BLHeli_32, you can also enable ESC telemetry feedback, allowing you to log the following variables from each ESC in flight:

 - RPM